Slip And Fall Attorney Serving West Virginia and Hagerstown Area

 You may have a right to compensation for your injuries

 As a customer of a business, a visitor to a public building, or as someone invited to a friend’s home, you have the right to trust that the premises will be safe, and that you aren’t facing a risk of injury by walking onto the property.
-The experienced West Virginia personal injury lawyers at Burke, Schultz, Harman & Jenkinson have been pursuing compensation on behalf of slip-and-fall victims for years.
+The experienced West Virginia slip and fall attorneys at Burke, Schultz, Harman & Jenkinson have been pursuing compensation on behalf of slip-and-fall victims for years.
 Their knowledge of the law, coupled with their extensive courtroom experience, make for the ideal choice to represent you in a claim for injuries.
 If you’ve been injured in a slip and fall accident, contact the Martinsburg premises liability lawyers at Burke, Schultz, Harman & Jenkinson today for a free consultation on your claim.

 When are businesses liable for injuries from a slip and fall?